Advancing Health and Humanity for Over 100 Years

 - Fundraising to support earthquake victims in Turkey and Syria

-- $2,000 to support cervical cancer screening in Kenya
+- $2,000 to support Global Cancer Care and Research Institute in Kenya to provide cervical cancer screening

 - Fundraising to support Aschiana Clinic in Afghanistan